Yodata/real-estate/src/pages/docs/topic/calendar.md

 [back to top](#)

 ---
-## memberremove
+## taskupdate
 ```
-realestate/marketingprogram#memberremove
+realestate/calendar#taskupdate
 ```

-a program member was removed by the agent
+a task has been updated